-You can withdraw from this study at any time, without penalty.
-The investigators also have the right to stop your participation at any time.
-This could be because you have had an unexpected reaction, or have failed to follow instructions, or because the entire study has been stopped.
+You can withdraw your child from this study at any time, without penalty.
+The investigators also have the right to stop your child's participation at any time.
+This could be because he or she has had an unexpected reaction, or have failed to follow instructions, or because the entire study has been stopped.